Page Contents

 1095

-1095 is a very high carbon steel that is found in many fixed blades and a variety of folders.
+1095 is a very high carbon steel that is found in many fixed blade knives and a variety of folders.
 1095 is incredibly tough and easy to sharpen, but lacks greatly in corrosion resistance.
 1095 will also hold an edge for a decent while, but make sure you keep it well oiled if you want to prevent rust from forming.

 Great High-End Steels